hsuan1120/MySQL-Project/README.md

 ## C. Exploratory Data Analysis
 After cleaning the datasets, SQL queries were excuted to explore patterns such as:

-- Total Layoffs by industry and company
+- Total layoffs by industry and company
 - Total layoffs by time
 - Calculate cumulative running layoffs over time
 - Find the top 5 companies with the highest layoffs for each year